MathiasMagnus/OpenCL-KernelLoad/ExeRelative/README.md

 };
 ```

-When locating the kernel file for reading in this fashion, one is restricted to being able to run the code only from the same directory.
+When locating the kernel file for reading in this fashion, one is free to relocate the entire build or install tree as needed.

+When building libraries with kernels as components, without surfacing a root path for kernel search, there is an implicit requirement imposed on the build / install trees of downstreams linking to the library.
+(For eg. the relative path of the kernel files and the final executable consuming the library have to be the same as the kernels and the unit tests of said library.)
 Depending on your workflow or use-case, this may or may not be acceptable.

 _(Note: the author is aware of the performance implication of using the filestream iterator adapters in constructors as opposed to raw seeking and pre-allocating in file handles, however kernel files more often than not are small enough to consider chosing simplicity over performance.)_